2026 Election Tracker

 Cook PVIR+18

 Idaho's federal ballot in 2026 is, by the numbers, the most Republican in the country.
 Trump won the state by 37 points.
 Both senators are Republican.
 Both House members are Republican.
 Every statewide constitutional officer is Republican.
 Idaho hasn't elected a Democrat to a statewide office since 2002.
-So the actual political conversation happens inside Republican primaries on May 19 — including Sen. Jim Risch's bid for a fourth term at age 82 (with Trump's endorsement) and Gov. Brad Little's bid for a third (Idaho has no governor term limits).
-The most interesting candidate on the general election ballot is Todd Achilles, a former Democratic state representative who resigned his seat in June 2025 to run for Senate as an independent — a profile that hasn't worked in Idaho for two decades but reflects how Democrats have decided to compete in the state.
-National 2028 markets and balance-of-power coverage live on the homepage.
+The May 19, 2026 primary delivered no surprises at the federal level: Sen. Jim Risch won renomination with 67 percent of the vote with Trump's endorsement, Gov. Brad Little won his Republican primary, and Reps.
+Russ Fulcher (ID-1) and Mike Simpson (ID-2) both fended off primary challengers.
+The Democratic primaries produced Terri Pickens for governor and David Roth for Senate.
+The most interesting candidate on the general election ballot remains Todd Achilles, a former Democratic state representative who resigned his seat in June 2025 to run for Senate as an independent, a profile that hasn't worked in Idaho for two decades but reflects how Democrats have decided to compete in the state.
+Our crew here at ElectionOdds.com has all the latest Idaho election odds below.

 Governor